-If the CRA assesses your return and has determined that you owe taxes, you will be changed compound daily interest starting May 1 in the year following the last tax year (the day after the April 30 filing deadline) on what you owe in taxes an any applicable penalties.
+If the CRA assesses your return and has determined that you owe taxes, you will be changed compound daily interest.
+Interest charges will begin on May 1 in the year following the last tax year (the day after the April 30 filing deadline) on what you owe in taxes and any applicable penalties.
 For example, if you owe taxes for the 2018 year, then interest will begin to accrue on May 1, 2019.
-If you have amounts owing from previous years, the CRA will charge compound daily interest for those amounts as well and will first apply your payments to what you owe from previous years.
+If you have amounts owing from previous years, the CRA will charge compound daily interest for those amounts as well, applying your payments first to what you owe from previous years.

 Late Filing Penalty